Yuvii2102/My-Devops-Cloud-Journey/What-I-Learnt/AWS-CLI-EC2-Hands-On/README.md

 ---

+How to connect to EC2 Instance from UI & Terminal

-use AWS CLI Command Reference if you need any help
+Use AWS CLI Command Reference if you need any help

 # 📚 TODAY'S LEARNING